ibm-cloud-docs/Cloudant/api/authentication.md

 When a cookie is set,
 information about the authenticated user can be retrieved with a `GET` request.

-See the following example request for cookie information by using HTTP:
+The following example shows the request for cookie information by using HTTP:

 ```http
 GET /_session HTTP/1.1